SATURDAY 4 November 2017

 Team Fetcher (1-2 per event) – ensures that each team arrives at the start line in time

 Trail Help (3 required; only for 6 km events)- positioned on the trail in places were people may require assistance, such as the ditches, or turns where people may get confused

 Bib Collector – (1 per event) Stands just past the finish line and ensures that we get our bibs back

 Kitchen Help – (1 per event) collects funds, deals with hot water for tea and hot chocolate – there is head kitchen help to assist you

 Registration Help (1-2 people, 8-9 am) – collects funds, ensures people sign a waiver and registers for the appropriate event

-Set-up (6 people) – Come Saturday 1-5 pm and/or 7 am Sunday to mark out the trail, remove any debris, set up signage, etc…
+Set-up (3 people) – Come Friday 3-6 pm to mark out the trail, remove any debris, etc…

 Take Down (whoever has enough energy to stick around and help Dana and David to take down signage, and pack things up)